elastisys/ck8s-cluster/release/README.md

 The rest of the workflow will be handled by a pipeline see [Trigger a release](#trigger-a-release).

-## Minor and Patch releases
-For minor and patch releases pull in the desired changes to the existing release branch.
-Minor changes can be pulled from feature branches and add new features while a patch should only include hotfixes that does not require any downtime to be pulled in.

 ## Trigger a release

 To trigger the release pipeline make sure you have the correct release branch checked out.
 Then create another branch called `pre-release-<patch|minor|major|version>`.
 If the suffix is `patch`, `minor` or `major` then the version in `version.json` will be bumped.
 Otherwise the suffix must be a version following the semver standard.